AnnaStakhova/tpc-frontend-task/README.md

 Task #2
 -------
-The objective here is to demonstrate the ability to create front-end code using same tech stack that we use in our products.
-This is in addition to design/CSS3/HTML5 skills.
-This task is code-focused,
+The objective here is to demonstrate the ability to create front-end code and communicate with a backend using same tech stack that we use in our products.
+This is in addition to you showing your design/CSS3/HTML5 skills, it still needs to be pleasing.

 There is a `tpc-frontend-task-service` module which is a standard ExpressJS app.
 When started, each request to `http://localhost:3000/questions/next`  serves random question as JSON.